-Join Scott Simpson for an in-depth discussion in this video Helpful keyboard shortcuts in the terminal, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Helpful keyboard shortcuts in the terminal, part of Learning Linux Command Line.

 - [Voiceover] Before we move on to more specific commands,…there's a few other helpful things to know…about working at the command line.…The first is tab completion.…Tab completion is a feature of the Bash shell,…and many others, too,…and it lets you skip typing out a whole file name…or folder name when you're working at the command line.…It looks at everything in the current folder…and makes a guess about what you mean.…For example, I can type…ls - l Do and press tab.…